30 June 2024

 • Allowing a candidate's profession without a history of living eremitical life in any capacity and in ways that make genuine discernment and formation with diocesan personnel and mentors unnecessary.

-• Professing someone who can afford extended stays in monasteries to get some formation in religious life.
+• Professing someone who can afford extended stays in monasteries to get some exposure to religious life.
 (Most candidates will not have this ability.
 On the other hand, if the diocese paid the expenses of such stays, it sets the precedent that the diocese will do so for every candidate for profession under c 603 with insufficient background to live eremitical life.)
-In either case, a precedent has been established that needs to be made available to other candidates for c 603 profession.
+In either case, a precedent has been established that needs to be made available to other candidates for c 603 profession at various points along their journey.

 • Professing someone whose life contradicts what the church considers normative for consecrated life and so too, is attempting to live this contradiction "in the Church's name".
 (A vow of obedience becomes doubtful, at best, in such a situation.)

-• Professing a person who rejects her biological sex, and lets her make a vow of chastity in celibacy --- a vow promising to live her vocation to authentic womanliness as fully and exhaustively as a chaste woman can and should do despite an inability and unwillingness to live such a vow.
+• Professing a person who rejects her biological sex, and letting her make a vow of chastity in celibacy --- a vow promising to live her vocation to authentic womanliness as fully and exhaustively as a chaste woman can and should do despite an inability and unwillingness to live such a vow is a potentially disastrous precedent.
+It implies a change in the church's theology of the vows or, at the very least, a faulty understanding of the nature of chastity in celibacy.

 Questions Raised by Such Precedents:

 Each of these precedents in the Diocese of Lexington raises questions there and in other dioceses.
 But concerning the Diocese of Lexington, the question raised at the bottom is this: Who may not expect to be professed as a c 603 hermit in the Diocese of Lexington if they seek it?
 What is a good enough reason to deny profession to anyone seeking that under this canon?
 As you have affirmed yourself, Bp Stowe's actions with regard to Cole Matson did indeed cut the heart out of the vocation.
-It can now be said that in the Diocese of Lexington (and as they thus recommend to every other local church), one does not even need to be a hermit to be professed and consecrated as a hermit.
-Anyone wanting to be professed, any person saying they have always desired to become a religious and were unjustly refused, can now approach the Diocese of Lexington and ask them to profess them with the same justification that Cole Matson did.
+It can now be said that in the Diocese of Lexington (and as they thus at least implicitly recommend to every other local church), one does not even need to be a hermit to be professed and consecrated as a hermit.
+Anyone wanting to be professed, any person saying they have always desired to become a religious and claims they were "unjustly" refused (whatever this means), can now approach the Diocese of Lexington and ask them to profess them with the same justification that Cole Matson did.